24 Sights in Chemnitz, Germany (with Map and Images)

 Show sight on map

-The church of the monastery of Our Lady Ebersdorf in the Chemnitz district of Ebersdorf can be traced back in its origins to the 12th century and was a Marian pilgrimage from the 14th century onwards.
-The initially small Romanesque village church received its present appearance through the reconstruction and enlargement in the 15th century.
+The church of the monastery of Our Lady Ebersdorf in the Chemnitz district of Ebersdorf can be traced back in its origins to the 12th century and was a Marian pilgrimage site from the 14th century onwards.
+The initially small Romanesque village church received its present appearance through reconstruction and enlargement in the 15th century.
 Its precious, artistically high-quality furnishings date mainly from the 15th and early 16th centuries, when a collegiate monastery was located next to the church.
 Some votive offerings of the pilgrims have also been preserved, around which various legends are entangled.

 Wikipedia: Stiftskirche (Ebersdorf) (DE)